OtherBrian/machine-learning/README.md

 ### Viewing the notebooks via NBViewer

 Both notebooks are also available via NBViewer.
-This renders the notebook so that it can accessed via a URL, although the cells cannot be interacted with like in a live Jupyter Notebook.
+This renders the notebook so that it can be accessed via a URL, although the cells cannot be interacted with like in a live Jupyter Notebook.
 You can find the NBViewer links via the buttons at the top of the two notebooks, or in the Repository Contents section above.

 ### Viewing the notebooks via Binder